james-1080/james-1080.github.io/_posts/2023-06-19-my-first-blog-post.markdown

 date: 2023-06-19 20:03:30 -0700
 categories: general update
 ---
 Hello everyone!
 I am a big-time computer geek who loves learning new things with computers.
 Here is what is about me...
-I envy learning and it is one of my biggest passions in life.
+I love learning and it is one of my biggest passions in life.
 I am in my 30's pursuing one main major you've guessed it: Computer Science.

 Although I have a couple of other degrees, Language & Rationalities (LR) and Computer Electronics (CE).
 I'll share my background history on computers.
 I was intrigued by computers by the time I was 5 and this was in 1995 (yes, I'm born in 1990).